What are the Global Investment Performance Standards (GIPS)?

 The provisions section includes the main requirements and recommendations regarding compliance, input data consistency, calculation methodology, composite construction, disclosure, and presentation and reporting.

-In addition, the section also comprises the specific requirements and recommendations for companies operating in real estate and private equity, and the holders of the wrap fee/Separately Managed Account (SMA) portfolios.
+In addition, this section also comprises the specific requirements and recommendations for companies operating in real estate and private equity, and the holders of wrap fee/Separately Managed Account (SMA) portfolios.

 2. GIPS Valuation Principles

 The second part of the GIPS is devoted to the applicable valuation principles.
-The section includes the GIPS definition of fair value, as well as the valuation requirements and recommendations.
-The valuation principles ensure that the performance calculations are transparent and meaningful.
+This section includes the GIPS definition of fair value, as well as the valuation requirements and recommendations.
+The valuation principles ensure that performance calculations are transparent and meaningful.